Is Last Man Standing Getting Renewed for Season 9 at Fox? | TV Guide

 Tim Allen Says He Hopes Eve Can Return in More Last Man Standing Episodes

 After all those changes, and the lingering uncertainty of when Hollywood can go back to filming, it's certainly reasonable to wonder if, how, and when Last Man Standing will return for a Season 9.
-What are the chances the sitcom is going to come back for the 2020-2021 season, beginning this fall?
-Fox has yet to make a definitive announcement, but there are some indications of what to expect for the show's future.
+What are the chances the sitcom is going to come back in the fall?
+Fox has yet to make a definitive announcement, and it was not included in the network's recent announcement of its 2020-2021 lineup, but there are some indications of what to expect for the show's future.

 Ratings, of course, are a good starting point.
 According to viewership data, this season has seem some significant dips in viewership versus seasons past — even hitting a series low in February.
 Still, despite declines, Last Man Standing remains in relative good standing compared to other broadcast shows on TV.
 And given an anticipated drop in pay TV, broadcast shows could suddenly be in a stronger spot than ever before, giving a reliable performer like Last Man Standing a leg up over shows that are untested.
 And as the NFL moves forward with plans for the 2020 football season, a huge draw that broadcasters often arrange their schedules around, Fox at least has a little more certainty to work with.